nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/driver_examples/trdc/example_board_readme.md

 In primary core example we use 1 domain for secure access only.
 Set the selected MBC block to non-secure for domain that is secure access only Core0 MBC violent access at address: 0x47400000
-The MBC selected block is accessiable for secure master now Set the selected MRC region to non-secure for domain that is secure access only Core0 MRC violent access at address: 0x 4100000
+The MBC selected block is accessible for secure master now Set the selected MRC region to non-secure for domain that is secure access only Core0 MRC violent access at address: 0x 4100000
-The MRC selected region is accessiable for secure master now TRDC example succeeds on primary core
+The MRC selected region is accessible for secure master now TRDC example succeeds on primary core
 Copy Secondary core image to address: 0x303c0000, size: 16208 Starting Secondary core.